Cao Cao: As Chancellor of Jinan

-In 184, when the Yellow Turban Rebellion broke out, the Han central government commissioned Cao Cao as a Cavalry Commandant (騎都尉) and ordered him to lead imperial forces to attack the rebels in Yingchuan Commandery (潁川郡; around present-day Xuchang, Henan).
+In 184, when the Yellow Turban Rebellion broke out, the Han central government commissioned Cao Cao as a Cavalry Commandant (騎都尉) and ordered him to lead imperial forces to attack the rebels in Yingchuan Commandery (around present-day Xuchang, Henan).
 He was later appointed as the Chancellor of Jinan State (濟南郡; around present-day Jinan, Shandong), a principality in Qing Province which had over 10 counties under its jurisdiction.
 Many senior officials in Jinan State had connections with the nobles and engaged in corrupt practices, so Cao Cao proposed to the imperial court to dismiss about 80 percent of them.
 As Cao Cao had a reputation for being a strict law enforcer, when news of his arrival reached these corrupt officials, they were so fearful that they fled to nearby commanderies.
 Cao Cao governed Jinan State well and maintained peace in the area.

-In the early days of the Western Han, nearly four hundred years previously, Liu Zhang (劉章), the Prince of Chengyang State (城陽國; around present-day Ju County, Shandong), felt that he had made great contributions to the Han Empire so he built temples in his principality for the people to worship him.
+In the early days of the Western Han, nearly four hundred years previously, Liu Zhang, the Prince of Chengyang State (around present-day Ju County, Shandong), felt that he had made great contributions to the Han Empire, so he built temples in his principality for the people to worship him.
 Many other commanderies in Qing Province also followed this practice.
 In Jinan State alone, there were over 600 such temples.
 Wealthy merchants could even borrow the servants and personal carriages of officials for their own leisure activities.
 This resulted in greater inequality between the rich and poor.
 The senior officials did not dare to interfere.
 When Cao Cao assumed office in Jinan State, he destroyed all the temples and banned such idolatrous practices.
 He upheld the laws sternly and eliminated unorthodox customs and cult-like activities.